 Examples of dispositions are Costa’s Habits of Mind and Facione’s critical thinking dispositions.
 Many sets of values developed by kura/school/ECE setting communities to guide curriculum decisions are aimed at cultivating thinking dispositions.

-There are many frameworks of thinking, including Bloom’s taxonomy, the SOLO taxonomy (to be sufficiently challenged, gifted and talented learners need to be working mainly within the higher order thinking levels), de Bono’s lateral and parallel thinking tools, Gardner’s theory of multiple intelligences, the SAMR (substitution, augmentation, modification and redefinition) model, the Paul-Elder model of critical thinking, Kaplan's Framework for Depth and Complexity and many inquiry models.
+There are many frameworks of thinking, including Bloom’s taxonomy, the SOLO taxonomy (to be sufficiently challenged, gifted learners need to be working mainly within the higher order thinking levels), de Bono’s lateral and parallel thinking tools, Gardner’s theory of multiple intelligences, the SAMR (substitution, augmentation, modification and redefinition) model, the Paul-Elder model of critical thinking, Kaplan's Framework for Depth and Complexity and many inquiry models.